julianchurchill/text-adventure/README.md

 Done
 ====

+- [FEATURE] New event 'on examine' for ItemActions to be trigger upon
 - [FEATURE] New ItemAction ChangeItemVisibility
 - [FEATURE] New ItemAction DestroyItem
 - [FEATURE] Items can be used with other items.
 This iteraction must be specified in the model content text and is limited to the following actions - change item name, change item description, make an exit visible